F98/debloat-android-noroot/README.md

 # Removing a specific app fucked up X on my phone what the fuck?!
 How do I get it back?

 If you're still able to boot the device up to at least the lock screen, you can simply re-add the application package by executing "cmd package install-existing <packagename>" without quotes.
-If the device fails to fully boot up, fortunately (and unfortunately) a hard reset will fix the issue right up.
+If the device fails to fully boot up, fortunately (and unfortunately) a hard reset will fix the issue right up.\

+If you want to go back after doing so, I have another file with all the commands needed to undo everything done.

  # More info